DGCLab/PERREO-Pipeline/README.md

 -trimming_quality_threshold   Minimum quality permitted for reads to be kept after trimming (default: 30).
 -min_length_trim              Minimum reads length to not discard them after trimming (default: 16).
 -max_length_trim              Maximum reads length permitted for reads to be kept after trimming (default: ).
+-polya                        If polyA tails have to be removed (default: not applied).
+-initial_trim_read1           Number of initial nucleotides that must be trimmed in R1 files after specific adapter trimming (default: 0).
+-initial_trim_read2           Number of initial nucleotides that must be trimmed in R2 files after specific adapter trimming (default: 0).
 -mismatch_align               Percentage of mismatches permitted for reads to be kept during alignment (default: 0.05).
 -project_name
 -remove_duplicates            yes/no. Generally it is not recommended to discard duplicates unless the proportion is really high.